 Creating new data connections is simple with Insite Analytics.
-You can create a connection to data on many systems such as IBM i, MySQL, MS SQLServer, MS Access, and others.
+You can create a connection to data on many systems such as IBM i, MySQL, MS SQLServer, MS Access, Oracle (12g), and others.

-To create a new data connection press the Add Data Connection + Add button at the top of the data connections panel.
-The New Data Connection panel open on the right.
+To create a new data connection press the Add Data Connection button + Add at the top of the data connections panel.
+The New Data Connection panel opens on the right.

-Fill in the options (described below) to define the data connection, and press Save continue.
+Fill in the options (described below) to define the data connection, and press Save to continue.